eChook/documentation/connecting-the-echook-to-the-car/throttle-input.md

 {% hint style="danger" %}
 #### **If using a 4QD controller DO NOT connect the 4QD Ground to the eChook Ground.**&#x20;

-The 4QD controllers have built in reverse polarity protection (unless you have an extreme version of a controller that specifically states it has no reverse polarity protection).
-The circuit they've used to achieve this creates a small voltage offset between the 4QD ground and the chassis/eChook ground.
-If the two are connected and the motor is run, significant current will attempt to flow through the connecting wire, potentially melting it, and likely causing damage to the eChook board.
+4QD controllers have built-in reverse polarity protection (unless you have a variant that explicitly states it does not).
+This can create a small voltage offset between 4QD ground and chassis/eChook ground.
+If these grounds are connected and the motor runs, significant current may flow through the ground wire, potentially melting wiring and damaging the eChook board.
 {% endhint %}

-#### Fully Connected
+#### Fully connected

-The eChook provides 5V power and the ground reference as well as reading the throttle output
+The eChook provides 5V power and ground reference while reading throttle output.

 | Throttle               | eChook Throttle Connector |
 | ---------------------- | ------------------------- |